brmcbrid/Bulls_Cows_Game/README.md

 ## Game Description
-In each round of the Bulls and Cows game, the computer generates a secret non-repeating 4 digit number such as **4970** with the player trying to guess the code in as few attempts as possible.
+In each round of the Bulls and Cows game, the computer generates a secret non-repeating 4 digit number such as **4970** with the player trying to guess the number in as few attempts as possible.
 After each guess, the computer will provide feedback indicating how many digits in the guess matched the same digit <u>and</u> position in the secret number ("Bulls") and how many digits in the guess matched the same digit, but not the same position in the secret number ("Cows").
+The player uses the feedback to deduce the secret number, making new guesses and refining their strategy based on the bull and cow counts.

 ## Game Interface Prototype Example
 <pre><b>In the Bulls and Cows game, the computer generates a secret non-repeating 4 digit